ansys/pyturbowizard/doc/examples/Speedline_Tutorial/speedline_tutorial.md

     "queue_waiting_time":  36000
     }
    ```
-For a more comprehensive description of the different launch options see: [Configuration File Setup](/doc/ptw_documentationtion/ConfigFile.md#Launch-Options)

-### Base Case Setup
+For more information, in the repository's ```README.md``` file, see the **Linux/Cluster** information in [How to run](https://github.com/ansys-internal/pyturbowizard/blob/main/README.md#how-to-run).

+For descriptions of launching options, see [Launching options](../../ConfigFile.md#launching-options) in the ```ConfigFile.md``` file.

+### Set up the base case
-The Base Case serves as initial input case for your study.
-It carries all the information about the simulation setup, as well as the initial boundary conditions used.
-It can be very important, depending on the initialization method that is chosen for the study.
-A detailed description of all the available Settings can be found here: [Configuration File Setup](/doc/ptw_documentationtion/ConfigFile.md)
+The base case serves as initial input case for your study.
+It provides all information about the simulation setup and initial boundary conditions.

+Depending on the initialization method that is chosen for the study, the base case can be very important.
+For descriptions of all study settings, see [Study configuration](../../ConfigFile.md#study-configuration) in the ```ConfigFile.md``` file.

-When using the ```"baseDP"``` initialization method, the base case result is always used for initialization.
-It is advised to pick a well converged design point as base case to have a stable initialization for the remaining Design Points.
+- When using the ```"baseDP"``` initialization method, the base case result is always used for initialization.
+You should pick a well converged design point as the base case to have a stable initialization for the remaining design points.

-When using the ```"prevDP"``` initialization method, the previous Design Point is used for initialization.
-When utilizing this approach, it is recommended to initiate the process from one end of the speedline, such as surge or choke, and ensure a consistent and monotonic progression in the adjustment of boundary conditions while traversing the speedlines.
+- When using the ```"prevDP"``` initialization method, the previous design point is used for initialization.
+Thus, you should initiate the process from one end of the speedline, such as the surge or choke, to ensure a consistent and monotonic progression in the adjustment of boundary conditions while traversing the speedlines.

-When using the ```"base_ini"``` initialization method, each Design Point is initialized with the initialization method of the base case (**does not work for FMG**).
+- When using the ```"base_ini"``` initialization method, each design point is initialized with the initialization method of the base case.
 Therefore, the study initialization is independent of the base case convergence or boundary conditions.

+  **Note:** The ```"base_ini"``` initialization  method does not work for FMG.

-In the axial turbine example, the ``"prevDP"``` initialization is used and the boundary conditions of the setup are picked accordingly to start from the choke limit of the turbine.
+This axial turbine example uses the ```"prevDP"``` initialization method.
+The boundary conditions of the setup are picked accordingly to start from the choke limit of the turbine.

-The ```"solution"``` argument "```"runSolver": false``` ensures that only the initialization is carried out in the base case, so that solution data is available in the study.
+The ```"solution"``` argument "```"runSolver": false``` ensures that only the initialization is carried out in the base case so that solution data is available in the study.

-### Study Setup
+### Set up the study

+Set up the simulation of the speedline with a parametric study:

 ```
 {
   "launching": {...},